Romanian Constitutional Bar: Appeal in the interest of law

 The act of a person exercising activities specific to the lawyer profession within entities that are not part of the forms of professional organization recognized by Law 51/1995 on the organization and exercise of the lawyer profession, republished, with subsequent amendments and completions, constitutes the felony of practicing without permission of a regulated profession provided by Art.
 348 of the Criminal Code.

 Since then, the practice of law by the "lawyers" of the Constitutional Bar has been a crime, without any doubt in this regard.
 This was confirmed by the Constitutional Court of Romania on 17 September 2019, citing, inter alia, the rejection as inadmissible of application 24.057/03 to the European Court of Human Rights.
 The Constitutional Court has stipulated again on 19 January 2021, decision no. 30, that bars alternative to the real UNBR are not allowed.
 Confirmed again in 2024.

-www.bota.ro
+Websites

 The web domain www.bota.ro was deleted as a result of the Decision 2384/2019 of October 17, 2019 of the Bucharest Tribunal.
+Since February 2026 the website unbr.eu was rendered offline.

 Trademark

 The UNBR trademark registered by the Constitutional Bar was definitively annulled by the decision of the HCCJ.
 The deregistration or cancellation of the trademark is also confirmed by the Register of Trademarks kept by the Romanian State Office for Inventions and Trademarks (OSIM).
 UNBR Bota, led by Constantin Bălăcescu, filed an annulment appeal with the HCCJ, requesting, among other things, the recusal of the entire court (i.e. judicial panel).
 The annulment appeal is an extraordinary remedy and can only be exercised for a limited number of reasons specifically provided by law.
 On 3 May 2022, the annulment appeal was definitively rejected for failing to pay the required court fees (stamp duty).
 The Constitutional Court rejected the objection of unconstitutionality invoked by Bălăcescu and Bota regarding the UNBR Bota trademark; the European Court of Justice will not be consulted in this case.

 On the OSIM Trademark Register, Pompiliu Bota appears with 11 trademarks: 10 rejected and one canceled.
 The UNBR trademarks registered by RODALL SRL have had varying degrees of success: some are still registered, some have been canceled, some have been rejected, and some are currently (as of February 2023) listed as "pending litigation".
 Although civil law would allow their use, in criminal law their use is a crime (punishable by imprisonment from 6 months to 3 years or a fine).
 Registering those trademarks is not a felony, but actually using them is.